NLP | Training Tagger Based Chunker | Set 2

-- It specifies where the chunk begins and end, along with its types.
+- It specifies where the chunk begins and ends, along with its types.

 - A part-of-speech tagger can be trained on these IOB tags to further power a ChunkerI subclass.

-chunked_sents()method os corpus, tree is obtained and is then transformed to a format usable by a part-of-speech tagger.
+- First using the chunked_sents() method of corpus, a tree is obtained and is then transformed to a format usable by a part-of-speech tagger.

 - 3-tuples are then converted into 2-tuples that the tagger can recognize.